dp9u0/awesome-stars/README.md

 ## JavaScript

+- [javascript-algorithms](https://github.com/trekhleb/javascript-algorithms) - 📝 Algorithms and data structures implemented in JavaScript with explanations and links to further readings
 - [simple-virtual-dom](https://github.com/livoras/simple-virtual-dom) - Basic virtual-dom algorithm
 - [leetcode-cli](https://github.com/skygragon/leetcode-cli) - A cli tool to enjoy leetcode!

 ## Others

-- [awesome](https://github.com/sindresorhus/awesome) - :sunglasses: Curated list of awesome lists
+- [awesome](https://github.com/sindresorhus/awesome) - 😎 Awesome lists about all kinds of interesting topics
 - [HowToBeAProgrammer](https://github.com/braydie/HowToBeAProgrammer) - A guide on how to be a Programmer - originally published by Robert L Read
 - [the-art-of-command-line](https://github.com/jlevy/the-art-of-command-line) - Master the command line, in one page
 - [awesome-shell](https://github.com/alebcay/awesome-shell) - A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.